alexkarakozis/Premier-League-Betting-Model/README.md

 <img src="https://github.com/alexkarakozis/Premier-League-Betting-Model/assets/69156399/c29121ff-777e-4723-b80b-7e20cad355e9" width=500/>

-The first image results in a loss of capital because it assumes averages odds for double chance for draw/away odds of 1.70.
+The first backtesting results in a loss of capital because it assumes averages odds for double chance for draw/away odds of 1.70.
-The second image results in an increase of capital because it assumes average odds for double chance for draw/away odds of 1.75.
+The second backtesting results in an increase of capital because it assumes average odds for double chance for draw/away odds of 1.75.
 These observations confirm the expected value result.

 ### Limitations